igor-lirussi/baxter-python3/BAXTER_TUTORIAL.md

 ![Figure 3](./img/fig3.jpg)

 To run the example codes on Baxter's internal computer: Default codes are also available if you navigate to the baxter_examples directory.
 For the exact location, refer to Figure 4.
 Here, you can execute your desired code using either ```./file_name.py``` or ```python file_name.py``` commands.
 It's important to note that these codes are written in Python 2.7, and Baxter's computer uses Python 2.7 as well.
+That's why if you wanna code with Python3 you should use this baxter-python3 repository and include it in your projext.
-You can send your python files along with the baxter-pyhton3 interface to Baxter computer using ssh.
+You can send your python files along with the baxter-pyhton3 interface to Baxter computer using ssh or scp.
+Remember that Baxter computer has limited computational ability, so if your projext it's complex you should run the code in your computer and pass only the commands to Baxter.

 ![Figure 4](./img/fig4.jpg)